Gluten Sensitivity & Intolerance

 The Minimal FODMAP Diet: FODMAP is an acronym for' fermentable oligosaccharides, disaccharides, monosaccharides, and polyols,' which are components of wheat, wheat products, and many other foods are short-chain carbs and sugar alcohols.
 FODMAPs aren't absorbed very well by the digestive tract, which could then cause abdominal bloating and pain.
 They may occur naturally in certain foods, or they may be an additive.
 A 2018 study analyzed that FODMAPs play at the function of NCGS symptoms.
 The study revealed that gastrointestinal (stomach and intestines) symptoms were enhanced when research participants with gluten sensitivity ate a low FODMAP diet.
 This study revealed that various wheat components might cause symptoms of NCGS, which a very low FODMAP diet might be a good treatment choice.

-Video: Yoga for digestion
+See: Yoga for digestion

 Foods to Avoid on the Minimal FODMAP Diet